Bambu Spares Storage Box Build Guide

 (6) M3 x 20mm SHCS

 Each module gets two screws, and the same suggestions apply as for the hotend holders.
 They should be smooth before installing, since they are a snug fit.
-The parts orientation is also important to observer.
+The parts orientation is also important to observe.
 They go in as shown in the pic below.

 (6) M3 x 20mm SHCS

 Each module gets two screws, and the same suggestions apply as for the hotend holders.
 They should be smooth before installing, since they are a snug fit.
-The parts orientation is also important to observer.
+The parts orientation is also important to observe.
 They go in as shown in the pic below.

 Step 6 - The Top Lid Doors and Latches